signatureai/signature-core-nodes/docs/nodes/numbers.md

 | ----- | ------- |
 | float | `FLOAT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class FloatMinMax:
-        """Finds the minimum or maximum of two floats.
+        """Determines the minimum or maximum value between two floating-point numbers.

-        This class returns either the minimum or maximum of two float inputs based on the specified mode.
+        This class compares two float inputs and returns either the smaller or larger value based on

-        Methods:
+        the specified mode of operation.

+        Args:
+            a (float): The first float to compare.
+            b (float): The second float to compare.
+            mode (str): The comparison mode ('min' or 'max').

+        Returns:
-            execute(**kwargs): Returns the minimum or maximum float.
+            tuple[float]: A single-element tuple containing either the minimum or maximum value.

         Raises:
-            ValueError: If the input values are not floats or if the mode is unsupported.
+            ValueError: If either input is not a float or if the mode is not supported.

+        Notes:
+            - The returned value is always wrapped in a tuple to maintain consistency with the node system
         """

         @classmethod